mgrewe/ovmf/WEBCAM.md

 # Webcam Setup

+A system might have multiple webcams connected.
+By default, the OVMF uses the first camera device which is found.
+The cameras can be changed in the configuration files as described in [here](./USAGE.md#module-parameters).

+## Camera Parameters

 The configuration of the webcam is of great importance.
 The camera's parameters significantly effect the end-to-end latency and the tracking performance.
 For a well-working setup, it might be necessary to tune the parameters of the specific hardware and lab environment.